 Identity theft can come in many forms, including applying for credit cards under someone else’s name, using someone else’s personal information to apply for government benefits, using another’s identity to apply for a loan or using someone else’s checks.

 With all the possible ways to get in trouble for identity theft, there are also many ways to defend these charges as well.
-Reasons such as this are why it is of paramount importance to work with a criminal defense attorney who can advise you on how to approach the situation, while also defending your name.
+Reasons such as this are why it is of paramount importance to work with a white collar defense attorney who can advise you on how to approach the situation, while also defending your name.

 If you or a loved one has is currently being charged with alleged identity theft in the southeastern Pennsylvania counties of Chester, Delaware, Lancaster or Montgomery then take the steps necessary to move on with your life by contacting the Skinner Law Firm.